 Habit 4: Review Your Progress Daily

 Take 10 minutes out of each day to review your daily progress of your habits.
 Being aware of your progress can be helpful to shed some light on where you need to focus your attention.
+Use this opportunity to help you make progress.

 Habit 5: Take Breaks